Mark Woodworth - Head Baseball Coach

 As a supplement to his baseball teachings, Woodworth has written a book, The Rhythm of Baseball, about the technique and mental approach of baseball, as well as The Code of the Game, about learning baseball by feel.

 He is married to the former Robin McLellan, a 1997 graduate of Wesleyan University.
-They have an eight-year-old daughter, Lily Grace Woodworth, and a six-year-old son, Dylan Samuel Stiles Woodworth.
+They have a nine-year-old daughter, Lily Grace Woodworth, and a seven-year-old son, Dylan Samuel Stiles Woodworth.